Skip to Content

 SnapPads are a high-quality product, a well-thought-out innovation, and likely the only permanently installed RV jack pads on the market.

-Below is a package of four 10-inch round SnapPad landing feet.
 Prior to purchasing SnapPads, be sure to take accurate measurements and order the SnapPads that are the proper dimensions for your RV (and, of course, order the number of SnapPads to correspond with the number of jacks you have).
+Once you’re ready to order, save 10% on your purchase using the coupon code:

-One side note… the only reason we don’t have SnapPads on our RV is that we have very uncommon landing gear on our hydraulic jacks, so they don’t make a size/shape that will fit our rig.
+One side note… the only reason we didn’t have SnapPads on our Mountain Aire was that it had very uncommon landing gear on the hydraulic jacks, so there wasn’t a size/shape that fit that rig.
+Since we’ve now sold the Mountain Aire and switched to our new Outdoors RV travel trailer, SnapPads were some of the first things we installed!

 BigFoot Pads

 BigFoot Outrigger pads for RVs are made of composite plastic and are, according to reviewers, both compact and durable.
-One Amazon reviewer in particular notes that he uses these RV jack pads under his 40-foot diesel pusher.
-We have a set of the 15” square pads (which aren’t all that light OR cheap) and use them whenever we’re on especially soft ground.
-The added size of these pads dramatically increases the surface area the weight of our RV is distributed across, minimizing/eliminating the potential for us to sink into the ground.
+One Amazon reviewer, in particular, notes that he uses these RV jack pads under his 40-foot diesel pusher.
+We had a set of the 15” square pads (which aren’t all that light OR cheap) and used them whenever we were on especially soft ground.
+The added size of these pads dramatically increases the surface for distributing weight, minimizing/eliminating the potential for sinking into the ground.

 BigFoot Outriggers are rated to 45,000 pounds and are an inch thick.
 The set below contains four Outrigger pads that are 12”x12”x1”.
 Be aware that BigFoot carries pads that are 15”x15”x1” as well as others, so check their website to locate the right set of Outriggers for your particular RV.